 Bill Summary: This bill would require that the autopsy report for a child under the age of two be reviewed and approved by the Chief Medical Examiner to determine the cause of death.
 Changes to the autopsy report would also have to be reviewed and approved by the Chief Medical Examiner.

-Status: Included in FY24 Budget and Signed into Law as Section 24 of Chapter 28 0f the Acts of 2023
+Status: Included in FY24 Budget and Signed into Law as Section 24 of Chapter 28 of the Acts of 2023

 Bill Summary: This bill tasks the Secretary of Health and Human Services, in consultation with various stakeholders in the health care system, with conducting an analysis and issuing a report on the health care workforce challenges facing the Commonwealth’s health care system, including the effects of health care job vacancies on the accessibility, quality, equitable delivery and cost of health care services.

-Status: Reported favorably by the Joint Committee on Public Health, Currently in Joint Committee on Health Care Financing – Reporting date extended to July 3, 2024
+Status: Reported favorably by the Joint Committee on Public Health, Reported favorably by the Joint Committee on Health Care Financing; Currently in Senate Committee on Ways and Means

 Bill Summary: Upon the death of an active employee outside of work, their spouse may be entitled to an Option (d) survivor pension, which is similar to survivor benefits afforded under Social Security.
 Currently, the maximum Option (d) pension for a state employee or state employee survivor is $500 dollars a month.
 This bill would increase the Option (d) maximum pension from $500 to $750 monthly, or from $6,000 to $9,000 annually.